keystone-enclave/keystone/README.md

 Before you can run the tests, you must install the GoogleTest libaries.
 There is a setup script under `tests/scripts/setup_test.sh` which installs the GoogleTest source code and builds the library.

-You'll be compiling the tests with a separate `CMakeLists.txt` located at `tests` directory The unit tests will be running on your host machine (not RISC-V QEMU).
+The unit tests will be running on your host machine (not RISC-V QEMU).

-In order to run the unit tests, do the following (in the sdk source directory)
+In order to run the unit tests, do the following:

 ```
-mkdir build.test
-cmake ../tests
-make
 make check
 ```